lawrencerowland/Data-Model-for-Project-Frameworks/README.md

 ### Data:

-We took 16 project-management related guidance documents from the Office of Nuclear regulation.
+We took 17 project-management related guidance documents from the Office of Nuclear regulation.

 This can also be applied to Excel, text and PowerPoint files, but it takes more pre-processing.

 ### Outcome:
+(**Status July 2020** *These results have been re-run and I have not yet updated the results below.*)
 - We found xx large main document clusters.

 - We found several document outliers that look different to all the other documents and would be worth special review.